 Here, you can see the schematic design for the interfacing 16×2 LCD with the Pico board.

 8. Raspberry Pi Pico Projects: Line Follower Robot

-Usually, engineers use the black and white path to make the IR readings easy.
+Usually, engineers use the black-and-white path to make the IR readings easy.
 The IR sensors read the color-coded path and send the signals to the Pi pico board.
-With these data, you can now use and utilize your code to guide your motor drivers to control the motor drivers and the wheels.
+With this data, you can now use and utilize your code to guide your motor drivers to control the motor drivers and the wheels.